 Also newly available is the Hang Up Cancer Club Young Adult Midwest Regional Telephone Support Group.
 Click here for details.

-PATTIE ROBINSON KAUFMANN FIRST CONNECTION PROGRAM
+PATTI ROBINSON KAUFMANN FIRST CONNECTION PROGRAM

 First Connection is a peer-to-peer support program for patients and family members in all stages of treatment and survival.
 Trained survivor/volunteers make calls to patients and family members with similar diagnoses to provide hope and share coping strategies.
 For more information, contact Wendy Sontag at 800-347-1074 or apply online to be contacted by a First Connection volunteer.